 Most vegan hams are made from vital wheat gluten, otherwise referred to as wheat meat.
 When combined with other stabilizing ingredients, like tofu, beets (for color) veggie broth, and seasonings (like liquid smoke) it takes on a color and flavor similar to ham.

 Vegan ham may not be considered health food, but it’s a much healthier option for people, pigs, and the planet.
 Having a favorite plant-based meat in moderation is a great way to expand your vegan diet, add variety, and enjoy the flavors of the foods you’ve eaten for years.

-Serve this vegan ham as a main meal dish with your favorite side dishes such as:
+I like adding cubes of vegan ham to my Just Egg Quiche.
+You can also serve it as a main meal dish with your favorite side dishes, such as:

 You can also use it to make vegan ham sandwiches.
 To cut thinner slices, let the loaf come to room temperature and then cover and refrigerate for at least an hour.
 Use a serrated knife to cut thin slices from the chilled loaf.

 I hope you love this vegan ham recipe as much as we do!